anoma/nspec/docs/architecture-2/ordering/execution/taiga.md

     - Kind integrity: $K = PRF^{kind}(l^{out}, label^{out})$
 - Delta integrity: $delta = DeltaCommit(q_{in}, q_{out}, K_{in}, K_{out}, rcd)$

-!!! quote
+!!! note

-     **Note:** unlike [MASP](https://github.com/anoma/masp), the value base in Taiga is not used to compute resource's commitment and the compliance circuit doesn't take $kind$ as private input but computes it from the resource fields, and it is checked for both input and output resources.
+     unlike [MASP](https://github.com/anoma/masp), the value base in Taiga is not used to compute resource's commitment and the compliance circuit doesn't take $kind$ as private input but computes it from the resource fields, and it is checked for both input and output resources.

 ### 3.2 Resource Logic (RL) circuits
 Resource logic is a circuit containing the application logic.
 Resource logics take $m$ input and $n$ output resources, are represented as Halo2 circuits `RL(x; w) ⟶ 0/1` and arithmetized over $\mathbb{F}_p$.